How to reduce taxable income

 12 ways to reduce your taxable income include boosting your retirement account contributions, avoiding early withdrawals from retirement accounts, adding to your child's or grandchild's 529 account, holding onto investments for at least a year, employing tax loss harvesting, considering a Roth IRA conversion, using tax efficient mutual funds, bunching charitable contributions, donating part of your required minimum distributions, taking advantage of the gift tax exemption, maximizing your HSA and FSA contributions, and claiming a write-off for business expenses (for business owners).

-Reduce taxable income tip 1: Boost your retirement account contributions
+1. Reduce taxable income by boosting your retirement account contributions.

-Reduce taxable income tip 2: Avoid early withdrawals from retirement accounts
+2. Reduce taxable income by avoiding early withdrawals from retirement accounts.

 You should think twice before making withdrawals before age 59½ from an IRA, or age 55 if you have a 401(k).
 You’ll ordinarily have to pay income tax on the money you pull out.
 And except for certain situations, like a hardship distribution from your employer plan, you’ll face a 10% penalty as well.